-A forward-looking adjustment is performed on both PDs via beta regression by considering the relevant macroeconomic factors as published by International data sources.
+Sovereign default rates are extracted from Moody's Investors Service annual data report.
+The starting point of the interpolation of default rates is based on ordering the ratings.
+The interpolation is done for the missing values (subgrades) in order to get the final PDs for all the ratings.
+A forward-looking adjustment is performed on PDs via regression by considering the relevant macro-economic factors as published by International data sources.
 The resulting PiT and forward-looking PDs are then used in the ECL calculation under the base case.
 The Group then projects these factors under a lower and upper scenario.
 In 2019, and in compliance with the Central Bank of Lebanon Intermediary Circular 543, the Group applied the regulatory ECL's ceiling for sovereign exposures (i.e. ECL of 1.89% for Central Bank of Lebanon exposures in foreign currencies and ECL of 0% for sovereign and Central Bank of Lebanon exposures in local currency).